Get more from your money with up to 4.85% p.a. interest

 About Effie Zahos

-Effie Zahos is Chief Content Officer and Money Commentator at InvestSMART.
-She is one of Australia's leading personal finance commentators with more than two decades of experience helping Australians make the most of their money.
-A regular money expert on Channel 9's Today Show and on radio around Australia, Effie is also the author of The Great $20 Adventure, A Real Girl's Guide to Money and Ditch the Debt and Get Rich.
+Effie Zahos is a Director of InvestSMART and 9News Money Editor.
+She is one of Australia's leading personal finance commentators with 30 years of experience helping Australians make the most of their money.
+Effie is currently 9News Money Editor.
+She is also the author of The Great $20 Adventure, A Real Girl's Guide to Money and Ditch the Debt and Get Rich.
 Passionate about financial literacy, Effie sits on the board of directors for Ecstra, a not-for-profit organisation committed to building the financial capability of all Australians.

 Inflation plays a key role in the Reserve Bank of Australia's (RBA's) cash rate decisions.
 That's left many Australians on tenterhooks each month, waiting to see how inflation is tracking, and as a consequence, whether we could face an increase in our home loan interest rate.